elastic/apm/specs/agents/tracing-spans-service-target.md

 The values for `span.context.db.instance` are described in [SQL Databases](./tracing-instrumentation-db.md#sql-databases).

 The values for `span.context.message.queue.name` are described in [Messaging context fields](./tracing-instrumentation-messaging.md#context-fields)

+### User API

+Agents SHOULD provide an API entrypoint to set the value of `span.context.destination.service.resource`, setting an empty or `null` value allows the user to discard the inferred value.
+This API entrypoint should be marked as deprecated and replaced by the following:

+Agents SHOULD provide an API entrypoint to set the value of `span.context.service.target.type` and `span.context.service.target.name`, setting an empty or `null` value on both of those fields allows the user to discard the inferred values.

+When a user-provided value is set, it should take precedence over inferred values from the span `_.type` `_.subtype` or any `_.context` attribute.

 ### Phase 3